-Wolfson Bolton is Proud to Serve Consumer Bankruptcy Clients Throughout the Great State of Michigan, with offices in both the Upper and Lower Peninsulas.
+Wolfson Bolton is Proud to be the consumer bankruptcy lawyer, serving clients throughout the Great State of Michigan, with offices in both the Upper and Lower Peninsulas.
 We regularly appear and represent our clients in both the Eastern and Western Federal District Bankruptcy Courts.

 Our firm is maximizing its ability to serve you virtually with phone calls and videoconferencing.
 Wolfson Bolton is proud to offer no-contact, full-service bankruptcy representation to ensure our clients' health remains a priority.

-Contact us today for a safe and seamless road to financial recovery.
+Call (248) 609-1855 or Contact or contact our consumer debt attorneys today for a safe and seamless road to financial recovery.

 Chapter 7 Bankruptcy - What is it and how does it work?